slonigiraf/whitepaper/slon/ENG.md

 The proposed reputation system resists Big Brother surveillance and any form of discrimination.
 All recommendation letters are stored privately on personal devices and are only shown to organizations that the person trusts.
 Additionally, accounts are pseudonymous, like in Bitcoin, and a person can have multiple accounts to store SLON tokens.
 The SLON token balance cannot be transformed into a discriminatory social credit system (e.g., the Chinese system) because anyone can buy SLON.
 If a criminal buys SLON and has a high SLON balance, it does not make them good or socially acceptable.

-## Recommendation letter as an insurance
+## Recommendation Letter as an Insurance

 Insurances are needed to protect from financial loss.
 Recommendations backed by SLON are [insurances](https://en.wikipedia.org/wiki/Insurance) in fact.